scil/symfony-wrap-dolibarr/README.md

-use `Legacy Route Loader` at [Migrating an Existing Application to Symfony](https://symfony.com/doc/current/migration.html#booting-symfony-in-a-front-controller)
+use `Legacy Route Loader` at [Migrating an Existing Application to Symfony](https://symfony.com/doc/current/migration.html#booting-symfony-in-a-front-controller), not the simper one `Front Controller with Legacy Bridge`.

+Why are the dolibarr global vars needed to be defined before require dolibarr script?

 # Start